UOR-Foundation/uorcontent/rendered/obsidian/Predicates/extends-to-mathematical-domains.md

 tags:
   - "predicate"
 predicateType: "strong"
+semanticType: "extends to mathematical domains"
 ---

 # extends to mathematical domains

+## Description

-Relation indicating that a resource extends the UOR framework to various mathematical domains
+Relation indicating that a resource extends the [[uor-c-001|UOR framework]] to various mathematical domains

 ## Predicate: extends to mathematical domains